 IMPORTANT MONTHLY BAH CHANGE—PLEASE READ!

-Although the BAH rate has changed, rates are not adjusted until August 1.
-BAH will continue to be $1986.00 per month through the Spring and Summer terms.
-As of October 1, 2015 the BAH rate published by the Department of Defense for students attending Brookdale Community College (assuming full-time status, a full month of class and full 100% eligibility) is $2532.00.
+As of August 1, 2018 the BAH rate published by the Department of Defense for students attending Brookdale Community College (assuming full-time status, a full month of class and full 100% eligibility) is $2571.00.

 BAH credit information Post 9/11 GI Bill: